diodechain/website/_posts/2019-05-22-blockchain-defined-infrastructure.md

   </tr>
 </table>

-If you're interested to learn more about this exciting development, or if you are an enterprise using SD-WANs and are looking for ways to extend them to your IoT fleet, follow us on twitter or signup for our newsletter and we'll keep you up-to-date.
+If you're interested to learn more about this exciting development, or if you are an enterprise using SD-WANs and are looking for ways to extend them to your IoT fleet, follow us on [Twitter](https://twitter.com/diode_chain) or signup for our newsletter and we'll keep you up-to-date.

-If you're a supplier of SDN or SD-WAN solutions, and would like to reach out to us for partnerships and cooperation, feel free to reach out to us directly at [partner@diode.io](mailto:partner@diode.io) or join the conversation on telegram.
+If you're a supplier of SDN or SD-WAN solutions, and would like to reach out to us for partnerships and cooperation, feel free to reach out to us directly at [partner@diode.io](mailto:partner@diode.io) or join the conversation on [Telegram](https://t.me/diode_chain).

 <hr/>